JDrinkH2O/lennys-custom-clues/README.md

 **Answer Summary**
 - Reward text players receive when they solve the puzzle
-- Required trigger action (e.g., "Dig with a spade")
+- Required trigger action (e.g., "Dig with a spade" or "Perform an Emote: Wave")
 - List of all constraints defining the solution

 **Leaderboard**